darkryh/MoonGetter/README.md

                 /**
                  * others custom or supported servers OkruFactory,FilemoonFactory, etc */
-            ),
+            )
+        )
         .onRobot(
             AndroidRobot
                 .Builder()
                 .onContext(
                     context = /*context*/ passed in some way DI recommended )
                 .build()
             // Note for the moment the library just provide an AndroidRobot Api
             // for android platform, still todo for Kotlin in General )
-            .build()
-        )
         .build()